 - Begin by contracting your abdominal muscles as you lift your hips off the floor.
 Hold at the top for a moment before return back to the starting position.

 5. Wall Push Up

 - Stand arm’s distance from a sturdy wall with our feet under your hips.
 Place your palms on the wall, shoulder-distance apart at shoulder height.

 - Bend your elbows and bring your chest toward the wall.
 Keep your elbow pointing down rather than out to the side.
 Press back and return to the starting position.

 Members who join The Becoming Center have a world of opportunity when it comes to improving their wellness and nutrition.
-While their regular group exercises classes are temporarily postponed due to COVID-19 safety precautions and regulations, personal training sessions, nutrition counseling, and alternative therapies provide members the opportunity to reach their fitness goals in safe and effective ways that work for their lifestyle.
+With a variety of group exercises classes, personal training sessions, nutrition counseling, and a therapeutic-heated pool, members have plentiful opportunities to reach their fitness goals.